jrheard/blog/python/blackjack.md

 Milestone 1: Displaying Output
 ==============================

 You've done a lot of good stuff so far!

-Now add some `print()` calls that tell the player about their hand and the dealer's hand.
-Add another `print()` call that prints out the number of cards left in the deck.
+The [starter code][starter-code] for this project contains a function called `print_game_status()`.

+I'm writing `print_game_status()` here to make it clear that `print_game_status` is a **function**.
+When you use it in your code, you'll write something like `print_game_status(player_hand, dealer_hand, deck)`.

+Add a line to your program that uses this function.
 At this point, your program should look exactly like this when it's run:

 <asciinema-player src="{{ site.baseurl }}/blackjack_cast_milestone_1.json" rows="13" cols="90" autoplay="true" loop="true"></asciinema-player>

-The cards and counts your program prints out will be different every time the program is run, so it's fine that they'll be different from the output in my demo above.
+The cards and counts your program prints out will be different every time the program is run, so it's fine that they'll be different from what you see in my demo above.

 Player's Turn
 =============